Umer-Sadiq/ReactJS-PhotoApp/README.md

 # AKW Consultants Assignment Solution
-This is a ReactJS Web App solution for the assignment for the Firebase Authentication &amp; Storage Manager
+This is a ReactJS photo web app using Firebase Auth and Firebase Storage

 # Important
 I am using Node version v18.18.0 to run the command "npx create-react-app firebase-app" to create my "firebase-app" ReactJS Web Application for this assignment, Tailwind used for Styling & CSS.